 "It’s the ‘Technology and Digital Information Age’ so being a part of that and having a Business Technology degree on your CV is going to set you apart from other graduates."

 From Airbnb to Uber, the world’s most successful companies are using technology to change the business landscape.
 And with everyone competing for talent, business-savvy tech experts are in high demand.

 We’ve designed the course to give you a broad range of knowledge and skills valuable for any modern company.
 If you do the optional placement year too, you’ll already have work experience when you graduate.

 Our graduates are working with companies like:

 JP Morgan Chase

 With the broad range of topics we cover, you’ll have the right skills to look for work in many roles, from digital transformation consultant to web development.
-You might also like to consider postgraduate study or research in a specialised area like business analytics or supply chain management.
+You might also like to consider postgraduate study or research in a specialised area like business analytics or logistics and supply chain management.